metagame-xyz/evm-translator/CONTRIBUTE.md

 1. **Create a new branch**

     Please title the branch after the contract you plan to interpret.
 If you plan on interpreting multiple contracts, please make different branches for each contract.
-You can create a new branch by typing `git checkout -b {new branch name}` within the evm-translator folder in your terminal.
+You can create a new branch by typing `git checkout -b {your-name/contract-name}` within the evm-translator folder in your terminal.

 2. **Grab a contract interpretation template.**